isomerpages/mlaw-corp/news/public-consultations/_posts/2016-10-21-public-consultation-on-proposed-amendments-to-the-compaines-act-to-strengthen-singapore-as-an-international-center-for-debt-restructuring.md

  <li>Schemes of arrangement: A new set of provisions will be introduced to specifically support creditor schemes of
  arrangements that implement debt restructuring proposals (see Clause 2,  Section 211A),:
  </ol>
-  <li style="list-style-type:"lower-roman">Enhanced moratoriums against creditor action, aimed at conferring a greater protection to a debtor during a restructuring.
+  <ol style="list-style-type:"lower-roman">Enhanced moratoriums against creditor action, aimed at conferring a greater protection to a debtor during a restructuring.
 The changes include:

   <ul>allowing the Court to grant a moratorium when the company has made the application to call a meeting of its creditors
  or intends to make such an application (see Clause 2, Section 211B(1)).</ul>